dogzy/woocommerce-product-addons-variable/readme.txt

 The WooCommerce Product Add-Ons extension only works as the product level.
 As such, if you add custom fields using the Product Add-Ons extension those fields will show up on every product variation you might be using.

-This extension adds a checkbox to the variable product options so that you can show / hide the Product Add-Ons fields accordingly.
+This extension adds a checkbox to the variable product options so that you can disable the Product Add-Ons fields for individual product variations.

 = Get Involved =
 Developers can contribute to the source code on the [WooCommerce Product Add-Ons Variable Git repository on GitHub](https://github.com/angelleye/woocommerce-product-addons-variable).